torchbox/design-in-browser-bootstrap/README.md

 ```

-The key here is `npm ERR!
-Error: EACCES` and the solution is explained here:
+The importants parts here are `npm ERR!
+Error: EACCES` and the fact it's trying to make directories (`mkdir`) in `.npm` dir when the error occurs.
+The solution is explained here:
 https://github.com/npm/npm/wiki/Troubleshooting#permission-error